-The primary, more obvious change is the announced penalisation of “click-baiting” content.
-This means that links or posts that encourage people to click & read more, but ultimately offer no or disappointing content on the promised headline, will receive less distribution and traffic from Facebook newsfeed.
+The primary, more obvious change is the announced penalization of “click-baiting” content.
+This means that links or posts that encourage people to click & read more but ultimately offer no or disappointing content on the promised headline, will receive less distribution and traffic from the Facebook newsfeed.

 Facebook announced that it will try to identify click-bait automatically, by looking at the clicks-to-share/comment ratio and by analyzing how long people actually look at the story, once they clicked it.
-It remains to bee seen how effective this automatic algorithms turn out, but as stated above both users and brands should be happy with any improvement!
+It remains to be seen how effective this automatic algorithm turn out, but as stated above both users and brands should be happy with any improvement!

 The second change announced this week is about sharing links in posts.
 Since Facebook started to display link-posts with a visually much larger preview image, link-posts have quickly become best practice for posts which are meant to drive traffic to an external website.
 Many publishers nonetheless still use post photos or text-updates with embedded links to achieve these goals (the screenshot below shows the difference between the two ways of posting links to Facebook using Swat.io).